yuzeng2333/autoGenILA/src/func_extract/README.md

 * If the first argument does not begin with `-`, it will specify the data file path.
 All input and output files will be read from or written to this directory.

-* If the second arg is an integer, it will specify the number of instructions that the generated instruction list will contain.
+* If any arg besides the first is an integer, that arg will specify the number of instructions that the generated instruction list will contain.

 Any other command-line argument is interpreted as follows: